What is Belly Dance?

 Do I have to enroll?

-There is no enrolment fee, but you will usually need to pay a deposit to secure your place in the class.
+There is no enrolment fee, but you may need to pay a deposit to secure your place in the class.
 Please give me a call to let me know you are coming.

 You will need to fill out a Student Enrolment Form, and sign in each week as you arrive at the hall, for insurance purposes.
 Contact Alexandra for further info.